vitaly-t/pg-iterator/README.md

 Base interface [QueryIterable] can emit the following events:

 * `fields` - fields details, as explained above;
 * `stream` - notification of a new stream created;
 * `complete` - notification of completing the current query.

 ### Error handling

-This library manages connection and runs queries inside the same row iteration, so it's the only thing that can throw errors:
+This library manages connection and runs queries inside the same row iteration, the only thing that can throw errors:

 ```ts
 const q = new QueryIterablePool(pool);